 To put this decision into an option context, suppose P is Kunkel's total value when the debt matures.
-Then if the debt is paid off, Kunkel's stockholders will receive the equivalent of P - \$10 million if P > \$10 million.
-They will receive nothing if P \leq \$10 million since management will default on the bond.
-This can be rewritten as
+Then, if the debt is paid off, Kunkel's stockholders will receive the equivalent of P - \$10 million if P > \$10 million.12 They will receive nothing if P \leq \$10 million because management will default on the bond.
+These facts can be summarized as follows:

-Payoff to stockholders = Max(P - \$10 million, 0).
+Payoff to stockholders = MAX(P - \$10 million, 0)